Lee Jasper: Activism

 Jasper became a member of the Coalition of Resistance (COR) anti-cuts campaign.
-He was also a political adviser to the 1990 Trust and a board member of Lambeth Police Consultative Group, but resigned as Chair of Brixton Splash but remained a member of the board.
+He was also a political adviser to the 1990 Trust and a board member of Lambeth Police Consultative Group, but resigned as Chair of Brixton Splash though remained a member of its board.

 Along with Zita Holbourne, he co-founded the anti-austerity organisation BARAC (Black Activists Rising Against the Cuts).

 In July 2011, Jasper in jest suggested that there were physical similarities between the extremist Anders Behring Breivik and Mayor of London Boris Johnson.

 Writing for Inside Croydon in 2015, Jasper called for the black community to take responsibility for the increase in teenage and community violence.

-He has been a high-profile campaigner about deaths in police custody, raising the cases of Sarah Reed and Mohamud Hassan, with his activism having been covered by the FT.
+He has been a high-profile campaigner about deaths in police custody, raising the cases of Sarah Reed and Mohamud Hassan, with his activism having been covered by the Financial Times.

-He is today Vice Chair of BAME Lawyers 4 Justice campaigned to end the deportation of ex offenders and UK residents deemed to Jamaican nationals.
+He is today Vice Chair of BAME Lawyers 4 Justice campaigned to end the deportation of ex-offenders and UK residents deemed to Jamaican nationals.

-He is now a Strategic Adviser to the national black men's African and Caribbean network Black Men 4 Change.
+He is a Strategic Adviser to the national black men's African and Caribbean network Black Men 4 Change.

-Senior Political adviser
+Senior political advisor

 Lee Jasper was appointed as Director for Policing and Equalities during Ken Livingstone's 2004–2008 term as Mayor of London.
 He was responsible for the development, enactment and promotion of equalities policies for the Greater London Authority (GLA) and had corporate responsibility for the development and delivery of anti discriminatory policies aimed at ensuring equality in employment practices and service delivery.
 He was also directly responsible for advising the Mayor on policing issues.
 Jasper was one of four senior political advisers whose salary was raised to £111,000 a year in 2004; higher than that of the mayor himself.

 Due to his role in the Greater London Authority, he played an important part at the European Social Forum hosted by the GLA in London in 2004.
 This caused some controversy, as there was disruption at the anti-racist session of the Forum.
-His strong criticisms of the disruption were in turn condemned by a small number of hard left wing groups as stifling dissent.
+His strong criticisms of the disruption were in turn condemned by a small number of hard left-wing groups as stifling dissent.

-One journalist described how he was "intensely disliked" by a more senior political advisor in City Hall.
+One journalist described how Jasper was "intensely disliked" by a more senior political advisor in City Hall.
 During his time, he worked with Livingstone to host the Caribbean Showcase alternative carnival event at Hyde Park, drawing some opposition from carnival figures who felt he was trying to "take over" the event.

 During his time as a Policy Advisor, Jasper defended Sir Ian Blair in the aftermath of the death of Jean Charles de Menezes, as well as defending other officers.